arraystock/libeasykey/README.md

 Although this is more of a sandbox to help me improve my programming skills and knowledge, feel free to actually use this in something.

+## Installing
+To install `libeasykey` under macOS or linux or really any *nix system, just run `sudo make install`.
+Similarly, you can uninstall the library with `sudo make uninstall`.

 ## Documentation
 All official documentation is in the [wiki](https://github.com/arraystock/libeasykey/wiki).